Theory that the Twins are playing an easy schedule is farfetched

 This is a mini-season that will be dominated by pitching.
 There are two good clubs to beat out in Cleveland (starting pitching and Francisco Lindor) and the White Sox to win the division.

-Conclusion: Down here at BBWAA No. 7, it’s impossible to share the certainty of BBWAA No. 1 on what fate awaits these Twins.
+Conclusion: Down here at BBWAA No. 7, it's impossible to share the optimism of BBWAA No. 1 on what fate awaits these Twins.